petk/awesome-dojo/README.md

 ## Contributing and License

 You are most welcome to [contribute](CONTRIBUTING.md) to this awesome Dojo Toolkit list as well.
-Big thanks to all current [contributors](https://github.com/peterkokot/awesome-dojo/graphs/contributors) who have helped build this list.
+Big thanks to all [contributors](https://github.com/peterkokot/awesome-dojo/graphs/contributors) who have helped to build this list.

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)